dreadl0ck/zeus/README.md

 ## Headers

-Scripts supply informations via their ZEUS header.
+Scripts supply information via their ZEUS header.

 This is basically just a piece of YAML, which defines their dependencies, outputs, description etc